OPS-E2E-PPE/VBA-Docs/api/Word.DropDown.ListEntries.md

 keywords: vbawd10.chm153419779
 f1_keywords:
 - vbawd10.chm153419779
-ms.prod: word
 api_name:
 - Word.DropDown.ListEntries
 ms.assetid: 87235132-0ff6-e8d7-1efc-1df4a9816b2f
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # DropDown.ListEntries property (Word)

 Returns a **[ListEntries](Word.listentries.md)** collection that represents all the items in a **DropDown** object.

 ## Syntax

 _expression_. `ListEntries`

  _expression_ An expression that returns a '[DropDown](Word.DropDown.md)' object.

 ## Remarks

-For information about returning a single member of a collection, see [Returning an Object from a Collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).
+For information about returning a single member of a collection, see [Returning an object from a collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).

 ## Example